Early Life and Education of Condoleezza Rice: A Complete Timeline

 Discover the defining moments in the early life of Condoleezza Rice.
 From birth to education, explore key events.

-Condoleezza Rice is a prominent American diplomat and political scientist, currently serving as the director of Stanford University's Hoover Institution.
-A Republican, she held significant roles in the George W. Bush administration, including as the 66th United States Secretary of State (2005-2009) and the 19th U.S. National Security Advisor (2001-2005).
-Rice made history as the first female African-American Secretary of State and the first woman to be National Security Advisor.
-Before Barack Obama's presidency, she and Colin Powell were the highest-ranking African Americans in the executive branch.
-Upon becoming Secretary of State, she was the highest-ranking woman in U.S. presidential line of succession at the time.
+Condoleezza Rice is a prominent American diplomat and political scientist.
+She served as the 66th U.S. Secretary of State from 2005 to 2009 and the 19th U.S. National Security Advisor from 2001 to 2005.
+Currently, she directs Stanford University's Hoover Institution.
+As a Republican, Rice holds the distinction of being the first female African-American Secretary of State and the first woman to be National Security Advisor.
+Before Barack Obama's presidency, she and Colin Powell were the highest-ranking African Americans in the U.S. executive branch.
+At the time of her appointment, she was also the highest-ranking woman in the presidential line of succession.

 1952: Jim Crow Alabama

-In 1952, Condoleezza Rice's father was unable to register to vote as a Democrat in Jim Crow Alabama.
+In 1952, in Jim Crow Alabama, Condoleezza Rice's father was unable to register to vote as a Democrat, which contributed to his joining the Republican party.

 On November 14, 1954, Condoleezza Rice was born.
-She is an American diplomat and political scientist who has held several high-profile positions in the U.S. government.
+She is an American diplomat and political scientist who went on to become the 66th United States Secretary of State and the 19th U.S. National Security Advisor.

 Others born on this day/year

-On September 15, 1963, Condoleezza Rice's schoolmate Denise McNair, aged 11, was murdered in the bombing of the primarily black Sixteenth Street Baptist Church by white supremacists.
+On September 15, 1963, Rice's schoolmate Denise McNair was murdered in the bombing of the Sixteenth Street Baptist Church by white supremacists.

 In 1967, Condoleezza Rice's family moved to Denver, Colorado.

-In 1974, at age 19, Condoleezza Rice was inducted into Phi Beta Kappa society and received a B.A. degree cum laude in political science from the University of Denver.
+In 1974, at age 19, Condoleezza Rice was inducted into Phi Beta Kappa society and was awarded a B.A. degree cum laude in political science by the University of Denver.

 1979: Studied Russian at Moscow State University